stelzinga/MF/Management_Framework.md

 Geography includes consequences of the location the Venture operates in and which are not Climate related e.g., soil, volcanoes, risk of earthquakes, tsunamis, etc. Nature refers to the natural plant and wildlife as a result of Climate, Geography and potentially under the impact of Society.
 Depending on the Business Model of the Venture, several Business Functions can be concerned with this Environmental Dimension.

 ### Economy & Tax
 Economy refers to the supply and demand of goods and Services within a country, as well as the dependency on other countries for such supply/demand.
 It also includes monetary policy.
 Tax, although determined by Politics and Law is closely linked to Economics.
 Tax determines a broad range of taxes applicable to the Venture: profit tax, services tax, stamp duties, but also income tax of Staff salaries, accounting standards and also the fiscal policy maintained in a country.
-The Business Functions Tax is concerned with this Environmental Dimension.
+The Business Function Tax is concerned with this Environmental Dimension.

 ### Society & Culture
-Society refer to the total of social forces excluding Politics and Economics that make up a society.
+Society refers to the total of social forces excluding Politics and Economics that make up a society.
 It includes aspects like art, cuisine, music, movies, sports, religion, healthcare, demographics, labour unions.
 Culture is defined as the set of written and unwritten rules for expected behaviour and has an effect from outside as well as within the Venture.
 Depending on the Business Model, several Business Functions can be concerned with this Environmental Dimension.

 ### Science & Technology
 Science is the pursuit of answering questions in different fields of knowledge (business, physics, biology, chemistry etc).
 Technology is a practical application of the outcome of Science and is a main driver of innovation.
 Depending on the business model of the Venture, several Business Functions can be concerned with these Environmental Dimensions.